charming-whaley/Acolyte/README.md

 ![previewImage](https://github.com/user-attachments/assets/049908a0-35a4-4736-baa6-521580681929)

+## Final steps

 Since you've run it, you can now use Acolyte to meet your needs!
-Enjoy it!
+Enjoy it! 🚀